-Medicaid is also another commonly heard about federal insurance program but it is not the same as Medicare.
+Another commonly heard federal insurance program is Medicaid.
 Medicaid differs from Medicare since it is not just a federal program, but instead it is a joint federal and state insurance program.
 Additionally, the purpose of Medicaid is to provide basic health coverage to low-income individuals, as opposed to Medicare whose main focus is to provide for the population who are 65 and older, have disabilities or ESRD.
-However, both programs are meant to provide basic healthcare for their specific group and are parts of the Social Security Act.
+Both programs provide basic healthcare for their specific group and are included in the Social Security Act.

 Why Enroll In Medicare?

 Medicare is a great insurance option if you qualify for its benefits.
 The rates for Medicare are typically much lower than other insurance options and have a broad range of coverage and doctors within their network.
 Since it is specified for a certain population, it has specialized benefits depending on your lifestyle and age at which you enroll.

 Initial Enrollment Period (IEP)